layumi/Person_reID_baseline_pytorch/README.md

 Different framework need to be tuned in a different way.

 ## Some News
+**03 Jun 2019:** Testing with multiple-scale inputs is added.
+You can use '--ms 1,0.9' when extracting the feature.
+It could slightly improve the final result.

 **20 May 2019:** Linear Warm Up is added.
 You also can set warm-up the first K epoch by `--warm_epoch K`.
 If K <=0, there will be no warm-up.

 **What's new:** FP16 has been added.
 It can be used by simply added `--fp16`.
 You need to install [apex](https://github.com/NVIDIA/apex) and update your pytorch to 1.0.